Phaze1D/BellezaNodeJS/README.md

 ```

 ### Backend
 For the backend code, I used ExpressJS to handle all the web requests and some rendering.
 For the view renderer, I used handlebars, but I only use it to render email templates and the initial index.html page.
-For rendering the actual web app I used React Server Side render, and for handling a user's session, I used JSON Web Tokens (JWT).
+For rendering the actual web app I used React Server Side rendering, and for handling a user's session, I used JSON Web Tokens (JWT).
 The ORM that I use to connect to the MySQL database is Sequelize.
 Sequelize is one of the most popular ORM for NodeJS, and I found it very simple to use.

-I structured the backend using the general MVC pattern, and I included middleware, and helpers, kind of like how a Rails app is structured.
+I structured the backend using the general MVC pattern, and I included middleware, and helpers for a little more organization, kind of like how a Rails app is structured.
 I used two types of controllers the API controllers and the view controllers.
 The main difference between these controllers is that one returns a rendered HTML string and the other only returns JSON object.

 #### React Server Side
 This simple helper function handles all of the React Server Side rendering.
 The only thing that changes with each request is the data and the URL.
 The only routes that are rendered with React are the ones found in the view_controllers folder.
 The one thing that they all have in common is that they are all accessible without a JSON Web Token, if a user tries to access a route where a JWT is required they will be redirect to the home page.